ordinals/ord/docs/src/guides/inscriptions.md

 ord wallet inscribe --fee-rate FEE_RATE --parent <PARENT_INSCRIPTION_ID> CHILD_FILE"
 ```

-This relationship cannot be instantiated retroactively, the parent has to be
+This relationship cannot be added retroactively, the parent has to be
 present at inception of the child.

 Sending Inscriptions